Two Types of Essays

 But highly selective colleges will require you to submit additional “supplemental” essays of their choosing.
 These colleges want to better understand who you are, what you want to be, and how you can express yourself.
 Check out our post about the three kinds of essays colleges typically ask you to write and our advice about how to tackle them.

-Many institutions do not use the Common App.
-Starting the 2023 admit year, colleges in Texas have begun accepting the Common App but still require use of the ApplyTex Topic A essay.
-Public universities in California (UC Apply or Cal State Apply) or private schools like MIT have dedicated applications portals and essay requirements.
+Starting the 2023 admit year, colleges in Texas have begun accepting the Common App but most still require use of the ApplyTex Topic A essay.
+UT Austin has changed its essay requirements for Fall 2025.
+Public universities in California (UC Apply or Cal State Apply) or private schools like MIT have dedicated applications portals and essay requirements - and do not use the Common App.
 Some amount of reuse is possible.
 For example, if you're constrained for time, a good trick is to reuse the ApplyTex essay as one of the seven prompts of the Common App essay or the generic essay prompt for the Coalition App.

 Regardless of which essay you are writing, follow these three simple rules.